Bob Guccione: Auto racing

+Penthouse sponsors the "1X" car of driver Randy Hannagan in the World of Outlaws sprint car series.
+The magazine previously sponsored cars in the Formula One circuit from the late 1970s to the early 1980s.
+Teams included Hesketh Racing and RAM Racing.

+Penthouse TV

+January 2011, Penthouse announced the first 3D HD porn channel, to be available from the second quarter of 2011.
+Shot using dual lenses, it would consist of available Penthouse HD Channel lineup covering over 30 platforms in more than 15 countries.
+It was launched on 1 March 2011.

+Wine and spirits

+In January 2015, Penthouse announced its entry into the wine and spirits industry.
+The line of products were to debut at the 2015 Adult Entertainment Expo in Las Vegas.
+Called Libido Libations, the spirits line is distributed by Prestige Imports LLC and produced by The Melchers Group BV.
+The wine offerings are the result of a partnership with California vintner John Crossland and Randal Tomich of the Australian winery Tomich Wines.

 Personal life

 Family

 Guccione's British-raised son, Bob Guccione Jr. (born 1955), was given editorship of Spin, but father and son soon fell out over editorial decisions, and Bob Jr. eventually found independent investors to continue financing the magazine.
 They remained estranged for a long time, but reportedly reconciled before Guccione Sr.'s death in 2010.

 Marriages

-Guccione was married four times: he first married Lilyann Becker in his late teens and had one child.
+Guccione was married four times.
+He first married Lilyann Becker in his late teens and had one child.

 His second was to a British woman, Muriel Hudson, with whom he had four children.
 They divorced in 1979.

 His third marriage, in 1988, was to his long-time companion, Kathy Keeton, a native of South Africa.
 In 1997, Keeton died of complications from surgery to remedy an obstruction in her digestive tract after a long battle with cancer.
 She was 58.

+Later, in 2006, he married April Dawn Warren, who remained his wife until his death in 2010.